Who is who on the Internet and who did what when

 On the 3G packet switching level, two competing standards were launched worldwide.
 First came the CDMA2000 EV-DO Evolution-Data Optimised high-speed system in 2000 for 2G CDMA One networks, pioneered by Qualcomm in San Diego, California.
 Adopted by Sprint and Verizon in the US and Telstra in Australia.

 Over in Europe, and China, as 2G GSM Global System for Mobile communications evolved into 3G UMTS Universal Mobile Telecommunications System, next came W-CDMA Wideband CDMA in 2001 as the main member of this UMTS family.
 Both CDMA2000 and W-CDMA provided more bandwidth than 2G systems, but W-CDMA was also able to complement existing GSM/GPRS/Edge networks on 2G TDMA and their use of SIM cards.
 SIM cards were not a feature of CDMA2000, and this, thus, made it more difficult for the user to change carriers.
 No, not very flexible.
-In Australia, W-CDMA is now used for 3G by all mobile carriers, with Telstra switching off CDMA EV-DO in Jan 2008.
+In Australia (till 2024) W-CDMA was used for 3G by all carriers with Telstra switching off CDMA EV-DO in Jan 2008.
 While it initially ran at 100-200 Kbps, W-CDMA evolved to higher speeds 1 to 4 Mbps by using HSPA High Speed Packet Access.

 Smartphones and scanning cameras: